All Episodes

 They just immediately jumped on it.

-It was a it was a really, really dreadful thing.
+It was a really, really dreadful thing.

 Right.

-So sketch therapy says they delay rebuilding to force sale of lots cheap.
+So Sketch Therapy says they delay rebuilding to force sale of lots cheap.

 The city has been trying to seize all the property.

-Uh Steely Fang says climate change is just a fancy way of saying it's Democrats' fault.
+Steely Fang says climate change is just a fancy way of saying it's Democrats' fault.

-Left wing ex wished his house would burn.
+Left-wing X wished his house would burn.

 He posted pictures of his neighborhood and his house was the only one that didn't burn.

-Let's go to Well Right, okay.
+Let's go to right.

 I think that the Democrat Party is in a bit of a disarray.